-6.2 Profiles of Investments registered
+6.2 Profiles of investments registered

-According to the data obtained from various institutions, covering the period from January 2023 to December 2023, Tanzania registered a total of

-9,678 projects, from various sectors, which is an increase of 15.20% compared to 8,401 projects registered in 2022.
-The registered projects in 2023 were valued at \$8,658 million, an increase of 53% from \$ 5,658.47 million invested the previous year.
-These projects were expected to generate 195,803 direct jobs, equivalent to an increase of 154.82% from 76,841 jobs expected in 2022.
+According to the data obtained from various institutions, covering the period from January 2023 to December 2023, Tanzania registered a total of 9,678 projects from various sectors, which is an increase of 15.20% compared to 8,401 projects registered in 2022.
+The registered projects in 2023 were valued at \$8,658 million, an increase of 53% from the \$5,658.47 million invested the previous year.
+These projects were expected to generate 195,803 direct jobs, equivalent to an increase of 154.82% from the 76,841 jobs expected in 2022.

-Among the registered projects, TIC registered 520 projects in 2023 compared to 293 in the year, 2022.
-This is equivalent to an increase in number of expected jobs from 40,889 in 2022 to 136,515 in 2023.
-The tremendous increase was attributed to the new Tanzania Investment Act, 2022, which has reduced the minimum investment capital for local investors from \$100,000 to \$50,000, online facilitation through Tanzania Electronic Investment Window (TelW), and enhancement of One Stop Facilitation Centre, eligibility for registration of expansion and rehabilitation and enhanced promotion strategies within and outside the country.
+Among the registered projects, TIC registered 526 projects in 2023, compared to 293 in 2022.
+This is equivalent to an increase in the number of expected jobs from 17,548 in 2022 to 109,952 in 2023.
+The tremendous increase was attributed to the new Tanzania Investment Act, 2022, which has reduced the minimum investment capital for local investors from \$100,000 to \$50,000, online facilitation through the Tanzania Electronic Investment Window (TeIW), enhancement of the one-stop facilitation center, eligibility for registration of expansion and rehabilitation, and enhanced promotion strategies within and outside the country.
 Similarly, the significant increase in jobs was driven by investments in labor-intensive areas such as agriculture and industrial parks.
-Notable performances were recorded in the manufacturing sector with 208 registered projects, transportation with 111 registered projects, tourism with 58 registered projects, commercial building with 57 registered projects, and agriculture with 48 registered projects.
+Notable performances were recorded in the manufacturing sector with 208 registered projects, transportation with 111 registered projects, tourism with 58 registered projects, commercial buildings with 57 registered projects, and agriculture with 48 registered projects.
 These were the top five attractive sectors in 2023.

 The ownership of projects registered in 2023 increased for both foreign, joint venture (JV), and local.
 Foreign ownership of the registered projects increased to 214, compared to 112 projects recorded in the same period in 2022.
 In terms of JV ownership, it increased to 130 projects in 2023 from 82 projects in the same period last year.
 Meanwhile, local ownership of the projects has increased to 159 from the 99 projects marked in the corresponding year.
-The domestic investors have an investment interest of 55% of total registered projects in the year 2023.
-The projects are primarily concentrated in Dar es Salaam, which attracted 213 projects equal to 40.5%, followed by the Coast Region 89 projects (17%), Mwanza 23 projects (4.4%) %), Dar es Salaam, Coast, and Mwanza were most preferred due to proximity to market, availability of power, developed infrastructure, availability of labour, etc.
+Domestic investors will have an investment interest of 55% in the total registered projects in 2023.
+The projects are primarily concentrated in Dar es Salaam, which attracted 213 projects (4.4%).
+Dar es Salaam, Coast, and Mwanza were most preferred due to proximity to the market, availability of power, developed infrastructure, availability of labor, etc.

-The mineral sector recorded high figures of projects and number of jobs expected during the two years under review compared to other sectors that is 7,887 projects in 2022 and 8,800 projects in 2023.
-The expected jobs increased to 16,462 in 2023 as compared to 14,308 in 2022.
-This was contributed by 7,503 and 8,310 Primary Mining Licenses (PMLs) issued in 2022 and 2023 respectively.
-Similarly, Mining Licenses and Special Mining Licenses were 490 in 2023 while in 2022 the commission issued 384 licenses.
-This increase was attributed to the amendments of the Mining Act, 2010 in 2017, which led to improved management and facilitation of the mining activities.
+The mineral sector recorded high figures of projects and the number of jobs expected during the two years under review compared to other sectors, with 7,887 projects in 2022 and 8,800 projects in 2023.
+The expected number of jobs increased to 16,462 in 2023 as compared to 14,308 in 2022.
+This was contributed by 7,503 and 8,310 primary mining licenses (PMLs) issued in 2022 and 2023, respectively.
+Similarly, mining licenses and special mining licenses were 490 in 2023, while in 2022, the commission issued 384 licenses.
+This increase was attributed to the amendments to the Mining Act of 2010 in 2017, which led to improved management and facilitation of mining activities.

-The report further reveals that, 20 projects (7 Developers and 13 Operators) were registered by EPZA in 2023 compared to 33 projects (18 Developers and 15 Operators) registered in 2022, a decrease by 73.33%.
+The report further reveals that 20 projects (7 developers and 13 operators) were registered by EPZA in 2023, compared to 33 projects (18 developers and 15 operators) registered in 2022, a decrease of 73.33%.
 However, the number of jobs created by both developers and operators increased from 4,029 jobs in 2022 to 16,507 jobs in 2023.
-The surging number of employments was caused by nature of new registered projects which were more labor intensive.
+The surging number of jobs was caused by the nature of new registered projects, which were more labor-intensive.